ht-diva/genomics_QC_pipeline/README.md

 - requires the expected chromosome to be an autosome (1–22);
 - verifies that the PVAR chromosome matches the chromosome wildcard;
 - confirms that dosages are present;
+- conditionally requires explicitly phased dosages when `filter_by_imputation_quality` is set to `minimac3`;
+- records the explicitly phased-dosage check as `NOT REQUIRED` for the `info_score` and `none` strategies;
 - calculates dosage genotyping rate and derives dosage missingness;
 - compares dosage missingness with `max_missing_dosage_rate`;
 - creates `{chrom}_imputed_input.ok` only when every check passes.

-The validation outputs make it possible to distinguish PGEN corruption, chromosome-label problems, absent dosages, and excessive dosage missingness.
+The validation outputs make it possible to distinguish PGEN corruption, chromosome-label problems, absent dosages, missing explicitly phased dosages for MINIMAC3 filtering, and excessive dosage missingness.

 ### 2. Variant-list preparation and input summaries